arashkhajooei/USARTlib/README.md

 ok lets use sprint for float variables in ATmel studio 6 !

-first we must use this line for make a stream :
+first we must use this line to define a stream :

 static FILE mystdout = FDEV_SETUP_STREAM(uart_putchar, NULL,_FDEV_SETUP_WRITE);